kliknklik.com Listed by apt73 Ransomware Group

 KliknKlik.com — a company from Indonesia, an online retailer and distributor of computer equipm...

 On June 23, 2026, Indonesian online retailer KliknKlik.com appeared on the leak site of the ransomware group apt73.
-The company, which sells and distributes computer equipment, had internal files exfiltrated during a ransomware attack.
+The company, which sells and distributes computer equipment, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of customers affected remains unknown, anyone who has shopped with the retailer, used its payment systems, or had their details stored in its databases could have personal information now in the hands of criminals.

 Public reporting indicates that apt73 published proof of the breach on its leak site, showing samples of the stolen internal files.
 The incident follows the group’s typical pattern of encrypting victim systems and then threatening to release data unless a ransom is paid.
 Available reporting describes KliknKlik.com as an established Indonesian ecommerce platform focused on technology products.
 No confirmed total of records exposed has been published, but the nature of “internal files” in a retail environment often includes customer orders, contact details, payment records, and employee information.
 The listing date of June 23, 2026 marks the point at which the data became publicly advertised for sale or further extortion.